arvindh-manian/kalshigo/README.md

 # KalshiGo

 KalshiGo is a Go package providing low-level bindings to the Kalshi API.
 Inspired by [DiscordGo](https://github.com/bwmarrin/discordgo/tree/master).
+Add `kalshipulse` on Discord for support or discussions.

 ## Usage